jxri-epicscape/epic-scape/README.md

 ---

+## Interest in testing?
+It its possible: check out our newest, yet unpublished track: kirkkopuisto.epicscape.game It's using both AR and AI.

+---

 ## Get in Touch

 If you're a developer, designer or someone who finds this interesting — we're always open to a conversation.
 Whether it's a collaboration, a technical question or just curiosity about how this works in practice, feel free to reach out.